 The aggregation effects in the Construction sector is an example of another interesting result: For all four databases, the aggregate versions give multiplier estimates for the Construction sector that are quite consistently too low compared to those found from the full tables, as evident from Figure 1.
 A closer inspection of the multipliers reveals why: The Construction sector requires significant inputs of CO2-intensive cement.
-However, in the aggregation, this sector is aggregated with several larger but less CO2-intensive sectors into the CC sector called ‘Petroleum, chemical and non-metal mineral products’ (PETC).
+However, in the aggregation, the cement sector is aggregated with several larger but less CO2-intensive sectors into the CC sector called ‘Petroleum, chemical and non-metal mineral products’ (PETC).
 Several similar instances of near consistent effects across regions for the same database were found, though sometimes in opposite directions; note for instance the Food sector multiplier, where the aggregation generally led to reductions in Eora and increases in WIOD.

 Figure 1.
 CO2 multipliers and their change after aggregating databases